jpy794/verilator-tb-ustc-calab/README.md

-# Simmulate calab-verilog with Verilator
+# Simulate calab-verilog with Verilator

 ## Description

 This repo allows you to simulate calab-verilog of USTC CompArch course with Verilator instead of Vivado.
 Building the testbench takes less than 20s and then the simulation can be done almost instantly.
-It also supports generating waveforms from assmbly sources directly with a simple `make`.
+It also supports generating waveforms from assembly sources directly with a simple `make`.
 You can use waveform viewers like GTKWave to display the `*.vcd`  files.

 ## Dependencies